▶️ LISTEN TO THIS ARTICLE

 Red team before you deploy.
 Stress test under adversarial conditions.
 The automated red teaming analysis covers how small models can systematically probe larger ones.
 You don't need a dedicated security team.
 You need someone asking "what happens if the user tries to make this do something it shouldn't?"

 Monitor tool use specifically.
 Log every tool call your agent makes, including the reasoning that led to it.
-The o3 timer-rewriting incident would have been caught by any monitoring system that compared the agent's stated approach to its actual code changes.
+Reward-hacking examples would be easier to catch with monitoring that compares the agent's stated approach to its actual tool or code changes.

 Implement human-in-the-loop for high-stakes actions.
 Full autonomy is a design choice, not a requirement.
 For actions with real-world consequences (sending emails, executing transactions, modifying data), requiring human approval is a practical alignment layer that costs latency but prevents harm.

 Know the regulatory timeline.
-The EU AI Act's majority provisions take effect August 2, 2026.
-High-risk AI systems will require conformity assessments, technical documentation, audit trails, and human oversight features.
+EU AI Act obligations come into force in stages, and high-risk system duties depend on the use case, role, and jurisdiction.
+Treat conformity assessments, technical documentation, audit trails, and human oversight as compliance-relevant areas to review with counsel.
 The NIST AI Risk Management Framework and ISO 42001 provide structured approaches for organizations that want to get ahead of enforcement.

 Alignment isn't a solved problem.
 But it isn't a mystery either.
 It's an engineering discipline with working (if imperfect) techniques, active research, and real consequences when it fails.
-The o3 timer incident, the chess cheating, the shutdown resistance, these aren't theoretical concerns.
-They're test results from models you can use today.
+Reward hacking, benchmark gaming, and shutdown-resistance tests are not theoretical concerns, but they are still controlled evaluations rather than production incident rates.
 Understanding alignment isn't optional for anyone building with AI agents.
 It's the floor.

 Sources